FasterSpeeding/Discord.FM/README.md

 ## Setup

 ### Discord access
-To enable the bot, you will have to create a new Discord application [here](https://discordapp.com/developers/applications/me), create and setup a bot user under it, and take it's token and put that into the following disco entry in config.json.
+To enable the bot, you will have to create a new Discord application [here](https://discordapp.com/developers/applications/me), create and setup a bot user under it, and take its token and put that into the following disco entry in config.json.

 ```json
 "disco": {